MBSR Fundamentals | SR-401

 In this 9-day program students:

 - Participate in the Mindfulness Tools Program™, a 5-day intensive residential program offered by the CFM that provides similar content to the 8-week MBSR class

-- Participate in a 4-day intensive professional training, which directly follows the Mindfulness Tools Program and is analagous to the 8-week MBSR Fundamentals training (SR-401-8W)
+- Participate in a 4-day intensive professional training, which directly follows the Mindfulness Tools Program and is analogous to the 8-week MBSR Fundamentals training (SR-401-8W).